 Leaders are owners.
 They think long term and don’t sacrifice long-term value for short-term results.
 They act on behalf of the entire company, beyond just their own team.
 They never say “that’s not my job”.

-Owners drive results and feel deep responsibility for them.
+Owners drive results and feel a deep responsibility for them.
 If things are late, the numbers are weak, or a failure occurs, owners never blame others.
 Owners focus on finding out what went wrong and how to ensure the date gets pulled in, the numbers improve, or the failure can never occur again.

 Owners get their hands dirty.
 And elbows.
 They pitch in and do the grunt work when necessary.
 They lead by example, demonstrating no task is beneath them.